What is THIRST?

 It is a knowledge and action platform for civil society actors and tea industry stakeholders who are committed to working together to create a fair and thriving tea industry.

 Our vision is of a fair and sustainable tea industry where workers and farmers are empowered and their rights are protected, within a system that is shaped by 21st century values and systems rather than 19th century ones.

-Our mission is to bring together civil society actors and tea workers and farmers, providing a platform for them to challenge the tea industry and governments to reform the system, and support them in doing this.
+Our mission is to provide a platform for civil society actors and tea workers and farmers to come together to challenge the tea industry and governments to reform the system, and support them in doing this.

 How does it work?

-- January 2020: THIRST became a Development Partner of Advocates for International Development
+THIRST is a partner of Advocates for International Development